Form 3 Organisation and Curriculum

 An educational theory of this nature is not accepted at Auckland Grammar School; the primary purpose of a school like ours is teaching and learning, not social adjustment.
 Certainly the curriculum and teaching must be flexible enough to meet individual capacities.
 Many students will not become university specialists but they still deserve to be literate and numerate.
 Our aim is to educate young men to play full roles in the life of New Zealand.

-In 2021, there will be two courses available for Form 3 students:
+There will be two courses available for Form 3 students.

 Note: All Form 3 students will also study Art, Technology, Music, Physical Education and Health.